 Sweet muffins have so much sugar.
 Most have several cups of SUGAR.
 These veggie muffins have a very minimal amount, 3 tbs. to be exact and its still pleasantly sweet.
 While sweet muffins are a family favorite, I like to change it up a bit so meals are that much more healthy.
+Kids are often finicky when it comes to vegetables.
+Some will consider one vegetable there favorite for years and then turn their nose to it.
+While I always suggest always offering vegetables consistently.
+Children tend to learn independence at a certain age and want to express that.
+Once they get over that hump, as long as your consistent with offering, they will usually learn to love the food again.

 Why You'll Love This Healthy Veggie Muffin Recipe